This country-specific Q&A gives a pragmatic overview of the law and practice of insurance & reinsurance law in the United Kingdom.

 Breach of SCR triggers regulatory intervention, designed to ensure SCR capital levels are restored, and breach of MCR can lead to an insurer losing its authorisation if the breach is not remedied within three months.

-Is there a policyholder protection scheme?
+Is there a policyholder protection scheme in your jurisdiction?

 The Financial Services Compensation Scheme (“FSCS”) protects policyholders (including consumers and small businesses) should an insurer become insolvent.
 Compensation is only available for financial loss.
 In the event of insolvency 100% of a claim is protected in respect of a compulsory insurance policy, professional indemnity insurance or life and long-term sickness policies.
 In all other cases, 90% of the claim is protected.

-How are groups supervised, if at all?
+How are groups supervised if at all?

 Under Solvency II groups are subject to supplementary supervision in addition to the solo supervision of individual insurance companies in order to protect policyholders against risks that might be present within a group but not necessarily apparent where only the individual insurance company is considered.
 The Solvency II Directive sets out the circumstances in which group supervision is triggered.
 Only one insurance entity within a corporate group need be headquartered in the UK (or elsewhere in the European Union) for group supervision to be applied.